mission statement | terre thaemlitz | meow (studio) | soundfiles | writings | design & visuals | event schedule

-The Inner Sleeve
+The Wire: The Inner Sleeve

 Artwork selected this month by Terre Thaemlitz

-Text by Terre Thaemlitz
+- Terre Thaemlitz

-The following text was published in The Wire, Issue 239, January 2004.
+Originally published in The Wire (UK), Issue 239, January 2004.

 As many have done before in this column, I feel obligated to bemoan the decline of vinyl and reassert the impact record sleeves hold over CDs.
 I also have to excuse my final selection by acknowledging all of the better choices I coulda-shoulda-woulda made...
 Kraftwerk's glow-in-the-dark 12-inch of "Neon Lights," Laibach's vinyl edition of "Baptism," Devo's poster monstrosity from "New Traditionalists," the hand-print cover to After Dinner's self-titled debut, or the laser-etched grooves on the B-side of Styx' "Paradise Theater" (fucking cool! find it in a discount-bin!)....
 Which brings us to my final selection, the gatefold from Styx' "Pieces of Eight."